 Introduction

 South-east of Metz lies Château de Pange, rebuilt in the 18th century on the site of a medieval fortress.
-Set on the edge of the village, its austere ensemble mingles with the waters of the Nied Française.
+On the edge of the village, its austere ensemble is reflected in the waters of the Nied Française.
 Designed by architect Jean-Baptiste Louis, the château was built in 1720 by Jean-Baptiste Thomas, Seigneur de Pange.
 The land was made a marquisate in 1766 by Stanislas, Duke of Lorraine, and is still occupied by the Thomas de Pange family.
 Historic monument.
 Garden belonging to the European "Gardens without limits" network.

 Practical Information